The top 3 real-time collaboration tools to keep your team in syncThe Flow TeamLast Updated: August 27, 2022

 • Easy to add documents or spreadsheets to internal tasks

 These features give you the power to manage your workflow with ease.
-Flow’s chat features available in the new June 2020 release will be intuitive and have the ability to integrate with a broad collection of collaboration and organizational tools.
+The best part is that Flow not only lets you coordinate via chatting, but also gives you the ability to integrate with a broad collection of collaboration and organizational tools.

 Flow enables conversations to happen in real-time and keeps a record of that data so you can refer back to it any time in the future.
 Its functionality allows users to communicate in both direct messages and shared channels helping to unify departments, teams, and leaders.
 It’s a simple and effective way to get your whole organization talking to keep everyone on the same page.

 Even though the world of work is changing daily, Flow is a cost-effective all-in-one productivity platform that offers the flexibility and features you need to adapt at a moment’s notice.
 With its short learning curve and scalable pricing, your whole organization can get started immediately.